eliminmax/eambfc/README.md

 ### Non-portable functionality

-If the `BFC_LONGOPTS` macro is defined to have a nonzero value at compile time, the GNU C library's `getopts_long` function is used instead of the POSIX-standard `getopts`, to support GNU-style `--long-options`.

 In the C Source code, GCC attributes and pragmas are used, but preprocessor directives are used to ensure that they are only exposed if the `__GNUC__` macro is defined.